astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 ### Example 3 - `SQLIntervalCheckOperator`

 The `SQLIntervalCheckOperator` is a little more complex than the previous operators.
-It operates on a time-based interval, which defaults to choosing a reference day seven days prior to the run date (using Airflow's `{{ ds }}` macro).
-A set of metric thresholds are given as a dictionary for each metric that is being checked, with the keys of the dictionary each being a SQL expression that returns data for the current day and the reference day, and the values of the dictionary each being the ratio used as a threshold.
-The current day's data are compared against the reference day's data using a ratio formula, and if the ratio formula produces a result outside of the threshold, the task fails.
+By default, it checks data against reference data from seven days prior to the run date (using Airflow's `{{ ds }}` macro).
+You provide a set of metric thresholds as a dictionary for each metric that is being checked.
+The keys of the dictionary are SQL expressions that return data for the current day and the reference day, and the values of the dictionary are the ratios used as a threshold.
+The current day's data is compared against the reference day's data using a ratio formula, and if the ratio formula produces a result outside of the threshold, the task fails.
 The two formulas are:

 - Max-over-min (default), which calculates the maximum of the current day's and reference day's data divided by the minimum of the two: `max(cur, ref) / min(cur, ref)`
 - Relative difference, which calculates the absolute value of the difference between the current and reference days, divided by the reference day: `abs(cur-ref) / ref`

-This operator works great for use cases where you know certain metrics should be close in value, or have close statistics, to the same metrics on previous days, weeks, or other time scales.
+This operator works well for use cases where you know certain metrics should be close in value, or have close statistics, to the same metrics on previous days, weeks, or other time scales.

-The code snippet below shows how to use this operator to check that the average distance of a taxi ride today is within 1.5 times the average distance of yesterday's rides:
+The code snippet checks to see whether the average distance of a taxi ride today is within 1.5 times the average distance of yesterday's rides:

 ```python
 SQLIntervalCheckOperator(